seeess1/seeess1.github.io/index.md

 The short version: I'm an analyst who can also organize teams/projects.

-The longer version: Along with data engineering and analysis, I'm also a board member at a non-profit in Brooklyn, where I work with other members of the community to put on events, raise money, and build connections with likeminded groups.
+The longer version: Along with data engineering and analysis, I'm also a board member at a non-profit in Brooklyn, where I work with other members of the community to put on events, raise money, and build connections with like-minded groups.
 I explain more about that and how I got into the data world [here](./story.md).